jovanhyw/techpass-tenant-docs/docs/concepts/transition-guide.md

 **Date Announced**

+Staging: 20 July 2022
-27 July 2022
+Production: 27 July 2022

 **Effective Date**

+Staging: 20 July 2022
-27 July 2022
+Production: 27 July 2022

 **Change behaviour**

-This change is backward compatible for two months from 27 July 2022.
-Later, we will update you with the date when this change becomes a non-breaking change.
+This change is backward compatible for two months from the Date Announced.
+We will remind you again when it gets closer to the date of when the breaking change takes effect.

 **Details**

 There is a new change to the `scope` parameter in the request for access token via client credentials grant.
-You are required to change the `scope` parameter value from `https://graph.microsoft.com/.default` to `https://api.techpass.gov.sg/.default`
+You are required to change the `scope` parameter value from `https://graph.microsoft.com/.default` to `https://{automation_api_endpoint}/.default`

 **Why was this changed?**